JanBurdzicki/JanBurdzicki/README.md

 <h3 align="center">A passionate programmer from 🇵🇱 Poland</h3>

 <p>
-	I graduated from High School No. 9 in Częstochowa.
+	I am currently a first year student of Computer Science at the University of Wrocław.
 I am a fan of problem solving (mainly Competitive Programming), interesting technological solutions and nice design.
 In my free time I create gorgeous and useful things.
 I also love meeting interesting people - see below how to contact me (I will be very pleased).
 <p>

 <p align="center">